UKPLab/arxiv-2024-llm-trends/README.md

 This repository contains the code to procure and preprocess the dataset, introduced in the paper ["Transforming Scholarly Landscapes: Influence of Large Language Models on Academic Fields beyond Computer Science"]().
 The code is released under a **CC-BY-SA-4.0** license.

-The code hosted in this repository extracts data and metadata from the Semantic Scholar Corpus (additionally requires the API key, see below), pre-processes it, and saves it in `.jsonl` format, which is compatible with common visualization tools (such as Tableau).
+The code hosted in this repository extracts data and metadata from the Semantic Scholar Corpus (additionally requires the API key, see below), pre-processes it, and saves it locally in `.jsonl` format, which is compatible with common visualization tools (such as Tableau).
 While this data can be used for a broad analysis of scholarly documents, we use it to investigate the increasing application of Large Language Models (LLMs) across diverse fields outside of computer science.

 Contact person: [Aniket Pramanick](mailto:aniket.pramanick@tu-darmstadt.de)